 Why isn't my bank a monetary policy counterparty?

-Only credit institutions that are also participants in the RIX payment system may be monetary policy counterparties.
-In addition they must meet the requirements in the Master Document for the Terms and Conditions for RIX and monetary policy instruments, which is available on the Riksbank’s website.
-However, it is not possible for the Riksbank to answer why an individual credit institution chooses to be, or chooses not to be, a monetary policy counterparty.
+A bank needs to fulfil the requirements laid down in the master document for Terms and Conditions for RIX and monetary policy instruments that can be found on the Riksbank’s website or the requirements for becoming temporary monetary policy counterparties.
+However, it is not possible for the Riksbank to answer why an individual credit institution that fulfils the requirements chooses to be, or chooses not to be, a monetary policy counterparty.

 My bank is a monetary policy counterparty but says they will not offer these loans, why is that?